 This post includes some affiliate links.
 If you make a purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.

-The high elevation location of these lakes means that they are often frozen until late May or early June.
 If you want to go canoeing, it is therefore crucial to organise your trip for a time when the lakes have thawed enough to do so.

 Being glacier-fed lakes and at relative elevation, the water temperature of all three lakes is freezing cold.
 As in, around 5c (41f).
 The temperature warms slightly in late summer and on sunny days but is still pretty frigid.

-Need to say, you definitely do not want to fall in!
 Thankfully, this is a pretty rare occurrence (canoes are surprisingly stable!) but there are a few things you can do to ensure you have the most magical canoeing experience on Lake Louise, Moraine Lake or Emerald Lake.

 - Always wear your life jacket (also known as a Personal Flotation Device or PFD)